 Stealing wire and equipment from utility facilities can also affect electric service, causing power surges, outages, fires, or explosions.
 Far worse, the damaged equipment that thieves have tampered with endangers the public and EPE employees who could come into contact with it.

-Many copper theft crimes are thwarted because someone called the police when they saw something suspicious or unusual especially a crew working at night hours from 10 p.m. to morning without proper lighting or signage to notify the public about caution for men working.
+Many copper theft crimes are thwarted because someone called the police when they saw something suspicious or unusual, especially a crew working at night from 10 p.m. to morning without proper lighting or signage to notify the public about men working.

 Security cameras and alarm systems

 - Cameras should be digital and should be able to operate in low light levels/night operations.

 - Make sure that equipment can operate during a power failure for extended periods and is integrated with an alarm system with immediate notification for a law enforcement response.

 - Camera placement should be considered to cover exterior of building and cover areas that a vehicle can drive to on the rear and side of the property.
 They should be installed high enough to make it harder to be tampered with or taken out of service.

 Building an alarm system